• Sites

 quartose

 Syntactic sugar for quarto.
 An early-stage package providing some tools for working with quarto programmatically.
-It was originally a personal-use package, but people have expressed some interest in using it so I may send it to CRAN.
+It was originally a personal-use package, but people have expressed some interest in using it so I’ve now sent it to CRAN.
+I like this one enough that I intend to maintain it properly, but I suspect development will be slow given life constraints.

 Abstract generative art